-Hit that green button that says “get started now” and you’ll be redirected to a page outlining their different hosting plans:
+Hit that green button that says “Get Started Now” and you’ll be redirected to a page outlining their different hosting plans:

-Next, fill in your package details.
+On the next screen, fill in your name and address, and then your package information.
 Here’s what I always choose when I’m starting a new site:

 Bam!
 You’ve now set up your hosting and domain name — easy, right?